All Episodes

 And McCain is absolutely right about this.

-After McCain says that Obama's decision not to leave a residual force is why we're facing ISIS today.
+After McCain says that Obama's decision not to leave a residual force is why we're facing ISIS today, Carney and McCain then continued, and Anderson Cooper tried to get in at part of this.

-Senator, I can posit with great respect for you that we disagree on that, and that you can facts.
+Senator, I can posit with great respect for you that we disagree on that and that you can't have the facts.

 That's the problem.

-Uh and that's just not uh what this president believes, and that's uh you know, obviously he was elected president to fulfill uh what he believed was right for our country and right for our national security.
+And that's, you know, obviously he was elected president to fulfill what he believed was right for our country and right for our national security.

 That means it's a bad decision.